Hand-spun jute fibre - sustainable rug raw material from West Bengal

 Our material library

-Six natural fibres, one ethic
+Three natural fibres, one ethic

-Each fibre we work with is selected for its sustainability profile, durability under real-world use, and the artisan tradition that shaped it.
+Jute, sisal, and seagrass - each selected for its sustainability profile, durability under real-world use, and the artisan tradition that shaped it.

 Our flagship golden fibre